CristianLopez85/WmSINDy/README.md

 # WmSINDy: Weak-form modified Sparse Identification of Nonlinear Dynamics

-The weak formulation is incorporated to the mSINDy
+The weak formulation is incorporated into the mSINDy